 Race and classes: Since there are no races/species/classes, you must create your own by choosing a combination of relevant skills and feats.
-For example, a Klingon might be strong while Vulcans are smart.
-Force could be a power for a Jedi, a Turian may have radiation-resistance trait, and a Zealot may possess psionic blades equipment.
-GM could (and should) help with this process.
+However if you wish you can give inherited bonus values for the races.
+For example while a Klingon may start with a +1 bonus to her combat and endurance values, Vulcans may have a reduced cost to get "nerve pinch" power along with a +1 bonus to reasoning.
+A Turian may have radiation-resistance trait, and a Zealot may possess psionic blades equipment.
+Force could be a power for a Jedi, GM could (and should) help with this process.
 Since not everything is written, player and GM will work together to decide the best way to represent the character.

 Skill check is the way of testing whether a character succeeded or failed in an attempt.
 Players roll the d6s and count the number of successes.
 A successful roll is 4, 5 or 6 (above 3).
+Count the number of successes [S].
 Below and on the second page of character sheet there is a probability table (character sheet P2, upper left) listing probability of success for different skill and difficulty levels.

 |Success/fail probability table|